Aardvark

 Our gorgeous Baobab tree was spotted flowering in early March, during the day!
 Thanks to this rarity, it has been chosen as our species of the month.

 A fascinating event is that of a few Wahlber’s Epauletted Fruit Bats (Epomophorus wahlbergi) roosting under the eaves of the office block.
-What intrigues me is that these bats used to roost under the eaves

 Bee-eaters are brightly-coloured, insectivorous, birds in the family Meropidae.
 There are 9 species in South Africa.